ArneBinder/recursive-embedding/docker/create-corpus/dbpedia-nif/README.md

 cd docker/create-corpus/dbpedia-nif && docker-compose up corpus-dbpedia-nif
 ```

 NOTE: The processing can be interrupted any time, restarting continues from the latest position.
-(TODO: Verify that order of triples in main loop does not change!)

 ## TODO: